Fleet logo

 Software cannot be added to "All teams."

-• Click the “Add Software” button in the top right corner, and a dialog will appear.
+• Click the “Add Software” button in the top right corner.

 • To allow users to install the software from Fleet Desktop, check the “Self-service” checkbox.